Pierce Brosnan biography

 Tragedy struck Brosnan in on December 28, 1991, after his wife, Cassandra Harris, died after a long bout with cancer.
 The couple had one child, Sean.
 Although Brosnan has since married actress Keely Shaye Smith, with whom he has two sons, he says about his first wife: "Cassie has made me the man I am, the actor I am, the father I am.
 She's forever embedded in every fiber of my being."

 Brosnan lives in Los Angeles with his family.
 He received a Star on the Hollywood Walk of Fame on December 3, 1997.
-He has since moved on from the Bond films and has taken on a variety of roles in various major motion pictures with some his latest works being The Only Living Boy in New York (2017) with Kate Beckinsale, The Foreigner (2017) with Jackie Chan and Spinning Man (2018), with Guy Pearce.
+He has since moved on from the Bond films and has taken on a variety of roles in various major motion pictures with some his latest works being The Only Living Boy in New York (2017) with Kate Beckinsale, The Foreigner (2017) with Jackie Chan, Spinning Man (2018) with Guy Pearce and the sequel Mamma Mia!
+Here We Go Again (2018).

 Pierce Brosnan Filmography